digitalbazaar/bedrock-ledger-authz-multisignature/README.md

 [![Build Status](https://ci.digitalbazaar.com/buildStatus/icon?job=bedrock-ledger-guard-signature)](https://ci.digitalbazaar.com/job/bedrock-ledger-guard-signature)

-An guard for bedrock-ledger that determines if M of N digital signatures on a document satisfy the requirements defined in the the ledger's configuration.
+A guard for bedrock-ledger that determines if M of N digital signatures on a document satisfy the requirements defined in the the ledger's configuration.

 ## The Ledger Guard Signature API
-- isValide(guardConfig, signedDocument, callback(err, result))
+- isValid(guardConfig, signedDocument, callback(err, result))

 ## Configuration
 For documentation on configuration, see [config.js](./lib/config.js).